tburnett80/ManagedDns/README.md

-# ManagedDns .Net Core / Standard Managed DNS Query Support
+# ManagedDns .Net Managed DNS Query Support

 library to do native DNS and WHOIS queries in 100% managed .NET Core / Standard code.